What are the requirements for altering mobile/manufactured homes?

-(c) Labor and industries electrical section is responsible for any electrical circuits added to the manufactured/mobile home that come from the pedestal where the electrical section has electrical inspection authority.
+(c) Labor and industries electrical section is responsible for any electrical circuits added to a manufactured/mobile home's addition that comes from the pedestal where the electrical section has electrical inspection authority.
 Some cities have electrical inspection authority and would make those electrical inspections in their jurisdiction.

 (d) Local jurisdiction (city or county) is responsible for the inspection of the addition except as noted above.

 (i) If the addition is being served by a required egress door:

 • The lock must be removed and nonlocking passage hardware installed or the door may be removed entirely leaving a passageway.
 One of the required egress doors must be accessible from the doorway of each bedroom without traveling more than thirty-five feet.

 • An exit door at least equal in size to the one removed must be installed in the addition.